 You may be thinking to yourself, “Listen, I love shaving.
-It’s a masculine ritual that I’ve shared with all the men in my lineage going back generations, and it’s an opportunity for me to center myself and prepare for the day ahead.
+It’s a masculine ritual that I’ve shared with all the men in my lineage going back generations, and it’s an opportunity for me to center myself, feel my place in the history of shaving, and prepare for the day ahead.
 It’s fantastic.”

 We love that you think that.
 We think it too.